dotvanilla/home/docs/class_impl.md

 # Class implementation in WebAssembly

 WebAssembly only have 4 primitive type that available to its users.
-The class object in VisualBasic is an kind of highlevel type, and the class object in VisualBasic.NET is a kind of WebAssembly module instance.
+The class object in VisualBasic is an kind of highlevel type, and the class object in VisualBasic.NET is looks like a kind of WebAssembly module instance.

 ## Class memory structure

-The class object for VisualBasic compiles into WebAssembly is a kind of memory pointer, the class object instance its memory layout in WebAssembly runtime looks like:
+The class object for VisualBasic compiles into WebAssembly is a kind of memory pointer(A ``i32`` value for indicate memory location), the class object instance its memory layout in WebAssembly runtime looks like:

 ```R
 # object instance